Advance in Criminal Justice

 It's important to note, though, that the actual cost of your degree will vary based on the specific courses you take, the materials required for each course and your prior educational experience.
 You may, for example, transfer up to 12 credits of relevant graduate coursework, saving you tuition, as well as time, to complete your program.

 Many courses also include additional costs for learning resources.
-While SNHU’s online college degree programs aim to make use of free resources whenever possible – including e-books, websites and training videos – some courses will require textbooks.
+While SNHU’s online college degree programs aim to utilize free resources whenever possible – including e-books, websites and training videos – some courses will require textbooks.

 It depends.
 With an online master’s degree program, you can fit your learning into your current schedule, earning a master’s degree in as few as 15 months.

 We like to manage student expectations by saying that most master’s degree programs can be completed in about 2 years.
-That said, with 5 graduate term starts per year, you have the flexibility to move at a slower pace if you'd like.
-This can be especially beneficial to those earning their degree while balancing a career and family.
+That said, with 5 graduate term starts per year, you can move at a slower pace if you'd like.
+This can be especially helpful to those earning their degree while balancing a career and family.

 At the end of the day, we want to make your goals more accessible.
-That means giving you the flexibility to complete your program at whatever pace works best for you.
+That means allowing you the flexibility to complete your program at whatever pace works best for you.

 With a public safety administration master’s degree from SNHU, you’ll be ready to apply your law enforcement experience to leadership positions that address public policy.